Colorado Republican Federal Campaign Committee v. FEC: Remand

-2001 Supreme Court decision
+2001 Supreme Court decision (Colorado II)

 The Supreme Court revisited the case in 2001, with the question "Are congressional campaign expenditure limitations on parties facially unconstitutional and thus unenforceable even as to spending coordinated with a candidate?"
 In a 5–4 decision given by Justice Souter, the Court found that "a party's coordinated expenditures, unlike expenditures truly independent, may be restricted to minimize circumvention of contribution limits."
 Justice Souter also wrote "there is little evidence to suggest that coordinated party spending limits adopted by Congress have frustrated the ability of political parties to exercise their First Amendment rights to support their candidates."

-Subsequent Developments
+Subsequent developments

 This case was cited as precedent in the case of Republican Party of Minnesota v.
 Pauly, where the court ruled that Minn.
 Stat. § 10A.01, subd.
 10b, is unconstitutional to the extent it refuses to allow for "eleventh hour" independent expenditures by political parties.
 The Pauly Court opined that "The Supreme Court in Buckley and Colorado Republican has imposed upon the Government a significant burden to justify, with solid evidence, the need for particular restrictions on political speech."

 It is further cited in 2000 in the case of Wash.
 State Republican Party v.
 Public Disclosure Commission, where the Court ruled that advertisements involving issue-oriented political speech is not subject to governmental regulation.
 Here, the Supreme Court of Washington cited Colorado Republican Federal Campaign Committee v.
 FEC for the proposition that the government may not limit contributions where there is no risk of corruption.
 It further cited Colorado Republican for the proposition that "The independent expression of a political party's views is 'core' First Amendment activity no less than is the independent expression of individuals, candidates, or other political committees."

+Colorado II was overruled in National Republican Senatorial Committee v.
+FEC (2026).